kinecosystem/move-kin-android/README.md

 ![Kin Token](kin_android.png)
-# Overview
-This repository contains a module which connects all the ecosystem apps together.

-## Ecosystem Apps Discovery Module
+# Ecosystem Apps Discovery Module
+This repository contains the Ecosystem Apps Discovery module.
+This module displays some of the ecosystem's applications and enables users to send/receive Kin between your application and other applications in the ecosystem.
-This Module provides the ability to users to explore other apps in the Kin Ecosystem and get familiar with the different experiences users can enjoy using Kin
+This enables users to get familiar with other applications available in the ecosystem.
-It also allows users to send/receive kin to/from different ecosystem applications.

 ## Installation
-To include the library in your project add jitpack to your *build.gradle* project file.
+To include the library in your project, do the following:
+1. Add jitpack to your *build.gradle* project file.

 ```gradle
 allprojects {